ndrplz/dreyeve/experiments/assessment/README.md

 * make sure that areas are the same across different map types.
 * check for any other request of reviewer 1.
-* create script to display video and collect answers.